Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Introduction

 \subsection{Related work}

-\paragraph{Real values.} The problem of $\approximateagreement$ was first introduced by Dolev, Lynch, Pinter, Strong, and Weihl~\cite{JACM:DLPSW86}.
-This initial work investigated the feasibility of achieving $\approximateagreement$ on $\realvalues$, both in the synchronous model and in the asynchronous model (where messages get delivered \emph{eventually}, as opposed to within a publicly known amount of time).
-Concretely, \cite{JACM:DLPSW86} proposed a synchronous protocol resilient against $t < n / 3$ corruptions, which is optimal in settings with no cryptographic assumptions, and an asynchronous protocol resilient against $t < n/5$ corruptions.
-The condition $t < n / 3$ was later proven to be optimal in the asynchronous model as well in \cite{OPODIS:AAD04}.
-Under cryptographic assumptions, the necessary and sufficient condition in the synchronous model becomes $t < n / 2$ \cite{PODC:GhLiWa22, PODC:LenLos22}. $\approximateagreement$ on real values has also been studied in the \emph{network-agnostic model}, where protocols provide guarantees regardless of the underlying network type: a network-agnostic protocol must tolerate up to $t_s$ corruptions if the network is synchronous, and up to $t_a \leq t_s$ corruptions if the network is asynchronous.
-The work of \cite{PODC:GhLiWa22} showed that the condition $2 \cdot t_s + t_a < n$ is tight in this model.
+\paragraph{Real values.} $\approximateagreement$ was first introduced by Dolev et al.~\cite{JACM:DLPSW86}.
+They investigated the feasibility of achieving $\approximateagreement$ on $\realvalues$, both in the synchronous and the asynchronous model.
+Concretely, Dolev et al.~\cite{JACM:DLPSW86} proposed a synchronous protocol resilient against $t < n / 3$ corruptions, which is optimal in settings with no cryptographic assumptions, and an asynchronous protocol resilient against $t < n/5$ corruptions.
+The resilience condition $t < n / 3$ was proven to be optimal in the asynchronous model as well as in \cite{Coan88, OPODIS:AAD04}, and the condition $t < n/2$ was proven to be tight in the synchronous model with cryptographic assumptions \cite{PODC:GhLiWa22, PODC:LenLos22}.
+Real-valued $\approximateagreement$ has also been completely characterized in terms of resilience in the \emph{network-agnostic model} in \cite{PODC:GhLiWa22}: a network-agnostic protocol must tolerate up to $t_s$ corruptions if it runs in a synchronous network, and up to $t_a \leq t_s$ corruptions if it runs in an asynchronous network (without knowing the type of network a priori).